 As a rule, the general standard "balance of probabilities" applies.
 However, if practically all evidence lies within the power of the party bearing the burden of proof, the facts must be proven beyond reasonable doubt.
 For example, an opponent A party alleging that subject-matter was not made publicly available due to an without any express or tacit agreement on secrecy must substantiate and, if contested, convincingly prove this allegation. the circumstances from which public availability can be derived (e.g. ordinary sale to a customer, parts supplied for serial production).
 The proprietor can challenge this by demonstrating inconsistencies and gaps in the chain of proof or by substantiating facts from which secrecy can be derived (e.g. joint development, samples for test purposes).
 If these elements lead to reasonable doubts as to public availability, public prior use has not been established.

-A party alleging that an undisputed or proven agreement on secrecy was broken must substantiate and, if contested, prove this allegation.
+A party alleging that an undisputed or proven agreement on secrecy was broken must substantiate and, if contested, prove this allegation beyond reasonable doubt.